bradcrc/color-lite-card/tutorial/Lesson-3-Lamp/ReadMe.md

 11. Copy your new lamp.png file to the tutorial folder.

 12. Paste another copy of the same yaml as in lesson 2, but with the new entity name and image.
+Remember: full screen images must come before clickable images in your .yaml file.

         - type: custom:color-lite-card
           entity: light.right_lamp